-Reticulated polyurethane foam is a versatile material typically used to make products that are involved in filtration, sound absorption, fluid management, wiping and padding.
+Reticulated polyurethane foam is a versatile, open-cell material that is light weight, low odor and highly resistant to mildew.
+It's typically used to make products that are involved in filtration, sound absorption, fluid management, wiping and padding.
 This family of materials features high tensile, elongation and tear characteristics.

-UFP Technologies has designed and fabricated a host of solutions using reticulated polyurethane foams.
+UFP Technologies has designed and fabricated a host of solutions using reticulated foams.
 This includes liquid delivery components for medical devices, sound absorption components in automobiles, cosmetic applicators, air conditioner filters, and sponges.
-Reticulated polyurethanes high resistance to chemicals makes it an ideal material for filtration applications such as in lawn mower engines or wipes used in clean rooms.
+Reticulated polyurethane has a high resistance to chemicals, which makes it an ideal material for filtration applications such as in lawn mower engines or wipes used in clean rooms.

 The porosity of reticulated foams is vital when designing a custom component or product.
-UFP Technologies' technical expertise will help guide you to selecting the proper material for your component.
+UFP Technologies' technical expertise will help guide you when selecting the proper material for your component.

 Foam technology involves the manipulation of thousands of plastic bubbles (called cells) of precisely controlled sizes.
 Reticulation is a post process in foam manufacturing that removes the window membranes of the cell.
 The cells that make up the foam can have a number of variations, which can also be precisely controlled.
 Different foams have varying cell structures and characteristics, but foams from the same material family can also be made with vastly different density and firmness specifications that will greatly affect their performance.

-Reticulated polyurethane foam is a versatile, open-cell material that is light weight, low odor and high resistance to mildew.
-Reticulated polyurethane foam is a versatile material typically used to make products that are involved in filtration, sound absorption, fluid management, wiping and padding.
-It is available in two primary types, polyether and polyester and a range of densities and colors.
-A fine porosity, 100 PPI (pores per inch) reticulated foam is used in a wide variety of applications such as a sound absorber in anechoic chambers, microphones, windscreens, filters, face masks, wiping pads and applicators.
-Reticulated polyurethane can act as a filter.
-Filter foam is a reticulated polyurethane foam, specially adapted to air and liquid filtration, in a range of controlled cells from 10 pores per inch to 100 ppi.
+Reticulated foam can act as a filter.
+Filter foam is a reticulated polyurethane foam, specially adapted to air and liquid filtration, in a range of controlled cells from 10 pores per inch to 100 PPI.
 Filter foam, with a medium porosity 45 PPI works as a depth loading filter, opposed to a surface loading filter, trapping dust particles within its cell structure.
 Because the reticulation process leaves behind the skeletal structure of the foam it is 97% void volume giving it a high degree of surface area for impingement of dust particles.
-With its homogeneous and uniform cell structure, a reticulated polyurethane foam filter can be engineered for pressure drop and filtering efficiency by changing its pore size.
-A coarse porosity, 10 PPI, reticulated polyurethane foam is effective as a sound attenuator, scrubber pad, washable filtration media for air conditioners, furnaces, small engines and automobile air cleaners, plus many other applications.
+With its homogeneous and uniform cell structure, a reticulated foam filter can be engineered for pressure drop and filtering efficiency by changing its pore size.
+A coarse porosity, 10 PPI, reticulated foam is effective as a sound attenuator, scrubber pad, washable filtration media for air conditioners, furnaces, small engines and automobile air cleaners, plus many other applications.